vinitkumar018/vinitkumar.github.io/README.md

   - starting in March 25

 - **Rotation 3: FRP Analyst - WE MCAPS**
-  - Partnered across Modern Work & Security, and BizApps business as CSA, working closely with the CSA FMs.
-  - Led data modelling in ad-hoc reports and communication to business partners.
+  - Partnered across segments and prodcuts, leading data modelling in various reports and communication to business partners..
-  - Led WE discounting reporting, collaborating with Segment FMs, CFMs, and other stakeholders.
+  - Led WE discounting EDA/modeling, collaborating with Segment FMs, CFMs, and other stakeholders to create an Information Pack for CFOs/EFMs.
   - Contributed to subsidiary forecast cycles and report automation.
   - **Additional**: Geo Lead of FRP RIO Committee.